Coronavirus has had an impact on the way we deliver services and a number of changes as a result of Covid 19 are also listed on this page.

 Unfortunately no guarantee can be given that your webcast will be uninterrupted or error free, particularly at times of high demand.

-You will be able to view the service as it takes place but not during the following seven days as advertised.
+You will be able to view the service as it takes place and during the following seven days.

 Rubbish and recycling